Janakan

 Janakan is a 2010 Indian Malayalam-language crime thriller film directed by N. R. Sanjeev and written by S. N. Swami, starring Mohanlal and Suresh Gopi.
 The music was composed by M. Jayachandran.
 It was released on 8 April 2010 in Kerala and was distributed by Maxlab Entertainments.
 Janakan is credited as the 200th film appearance of Suresh Gopi.
 The film won the Kerala state Film Award for Best playback singer - Female for Rajalakshmy for the song "Olichirunne".

 Plot

 Vishwanathan is a man who murdered three people who raped his only daughter Seetha alias Anu, a college-going girl.
 Anu is raped by her boyfriend Reji and his uncle's Kuttiyachan and ACP Vikraman after he cheats her and forces her to come to their house.
-She is raped for a few days and gets killed by Vikraman in the hospital, through carbon dioxide poisoning.
+She is raped for a few days.
+She gets killed by Vikraman in the hospital, through carbon dioxide poisoning.

 Suryanarayanan, is an advocate who comes to the Vishwam's rescue.
 Surya is one of the best lawyers in the country and is known to have a way with words.
 Suryanarayanan takes it upon himself to release Vishwam from the clutches of the judiciary, because he is convinced of the man's justice.

 Monai and Pazhani are Vishwam's friends, who accompany him to visit Suryanarayanan.
 The rest of the story is how Suryanarayanan saves Viswam and his friends from punishment.